senllh/HGMS/README.md

-The code of Enhancing Homophily in Heterogeneous Graph Contrastive Learning via Connection Strength and Multi-view Self-Expression, which has been accepted by SIGIR 2025.
+The code of "Enhancing Homophily in Heterogeneous Graph Contrastive Learning via Connection Strength and Multi-view Self-Expression", which has been accepted by SIGIR 2025.

 ACM, AMiner, DBLP, and Freebased datasets are available from https://github.com/liun-online/HeCo.